-I have not been able to find a source of analog meters causing fires, and here is a quote from Mindy Spatt of TURN (The Utility Reform Network)
+I have not been able to find a source of analog meters causing fires.
+Additionally, here is a quote from Mindy Spatt of TURN (The Utility Reform Network) regarding analog fires:

 Comparing analog to the new meters, she added, “In the collective memory of TURN, we have not seen similar incidents with analog meters.”

 In fact, if you do an internet search of “fires caused by analog meters,” all that shows up is report after report of Smart Meter fires.